mvcds/my-library/carreer/development/software-architecture/types/Microservice Architecture.md

-A kind of [[Software Architecture]] where you have multiple independent services (machine, code and data) which communicate only trough some protocol like HTTP.
+A kind of [[Software Architecture]] where you have multiple independent services (machine, code and data) which communicate only trough some protocol over the [[Network]], like HTTP.

 ---